opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ## Next steps

-After configuring multiple data sources, you can begin exploring the data from each source.
+After configuring multiple data sources, you can analyze the data from each source.
 Refer to the following resources for more information:

 - Learn about [managing index patterns]({{site.url}}{{site.baseurl}}/dashboards/management/index-patterns/) through OpenSearch Dashboards.
 - Learn about [indexing data using Index Management]({{site.url}}{{site.baseurl}}/dashboards/im-dashboards/index/) through OpenSearch Dashboards.